Albert Burditt

-Albert Lajuane Burditt (born May 15, 1972) is an American retired basketball player.
-He played for four years at the University of Texas at Austin, before being drafted by the Houston Rockets in the 1994 NBA draft.
+Albert Lajuane Burditt (born May 15, 1972) is an American former basketball player.
+He played for four years at the University of Texas at Austin, before being selected by the Houston Rockets in the 1994 NBA draft.
 However, he did not play in the NBA.
 Burditt played for the Oklahoma City Cavalry of the Continental Basketball Association in the 1994–1995 season, averaging 8.4 points and 8.1 rebounds per game.
+He was selected to the CBA All-Rookie First Team in 1995.
 Burditt played professionally in the CBA and nine other countries.